alexandrabenamar/metabolic-pathways/README.md

 # Metabolic-Pathways

- Visualization and superposition of metabolic pathways using KEGG database.
+ Visualization and superposition of Bacterias' metabolic pathways using KEGG database. <br \>
+ In progress ...

 ## Getting Started